dentearl/mafTools/mafJoin/README.md

 ##Use
 <code>mafJoin [optional -treelessRoot1="sequence name" -treelessRoot2="sequence name" ...] "common sequence" first.maf second.maf out.maf</code>

-Let there be two mafs, AC.maf and BC.maf, that share a common sequence C. A sequence in this context refers to the file wide sample name which is commonly in the format <code>species.chromosomeNumber</code>, e.g. sequence hg18 might have a line <code>hg18.chr19</code>.
+Let there be two mafs, AC.maf and BC.maf, that share a common sequence C. A sequence in this context refers to the file wide sample name which is in the format <code>species.chromosomeNumber</code>, e.g. sequence hg18 might have a line <code>hg18.chr19</code> if the maf contains chromosome 19.

 Let AC.maf contain two (in practice there may be any *n* >= 2) sequences, A and C and let BC.maf contain sequences B and C. A call to mafJoin would look like